JGIBristol/zebrafish_jaw_segmentation/README.md

 together in one file which will guarantee we won't do anything silly like accidentally match up the wrong label to an image.

-The raw data lives on the group's RDSF drive.
-You can access this by asking Chrissy, and then by learning how to do that.
 The labels live in the `1Felix and Rich make models/Training dataset Tiffs` directory here.
 The original images live elsewhere - 3D TIFFs are in `DATABASE/uCT/Wahab_clean_dataset/TIFS/`.